Latest Market Statistics

 We’re here to help

-Insurance companies across New Zealand are reacting to the ever increasing claim numbers and have implemented many changes over the last 12 months when it comes to investment properties, including increased cost of premiums for landlords, higher excess amounts, and a lowering of claim caps to levels where in many instances your cover may not pay for all remediation costs.
+Insurance companies across New Zealand are reacting to the ever increasing claim numbers and have implemented many changes in recent times when it comes to investment properties, including increased cost of premiums for landlords, higher excess amounts, and a lowering of claim caps to levels where in many instances your cover may not pay for all remediation costs.

 Although not a legal requirement, we advise all landlords to have comprehensive insurance to cover both their property and the tenancy (these are often two different policies).
 Investors need to be careful to check their policy wording and the cover that is offered, particularly now around the areas of methamphetamine contamination and its associated costs, tenant liability for careless or accidental damage and also inspection frequency requirements.